shrinidhibg2-beep/Blockchain-Based-Land-Registration-System/README.md

-# Land Registry System Using Blockchain Technology
+# Blockchain-Based Land Registration System

-A secure, transparent, and tamper-proof digital land registry built using Python Flask and Blockchain concepts.
-This system improves land transaction trustworthiness through decentralized ledger records.
+A blockchain-based digital land registry built with Python Flask that ensures security, transparency, and immutability.
+It enhances trust in land transactions through decentralized and tamper-proof record management.
 ---

 ## Features